A-PRASATHARUMUGAM/NET_REPOSITORY/Daily_Progress_Update.md

     - Aling Everthing like Prasath
     - Learn about All Token
     - Learn about REST API
-    - Understood the work flow to Laravel
+    - Understood the work store data flow to Laravel

 Day 38: 23 SEP 25
     - Manually work on Laravel